Irrespective of the type of BYOD setup, before you configure the Smoothwall you must have the following information:

 Note: If the Smoothwall is the authentication server, no other directory services are supported.
 This includes the legacy method of using Active Directory.

-See the help topic, Managing directories.
+See our help topic, Managing directories.

 When Basic Network Access Servers are Used